 What is Regenerative Therapy?

 Regenerative therapy involves treatment that aims to aid the body in its natural healing and recovery process.
-It harnesses the remarkable potential of our own cells and tissues to mend damaged areas of our bodies.
+It harnesses the remarkable potential of cells and tissues to mend damaged areas of our bodies.
 Our bodies possess an incredible ability to self-heal minor cuts and bruises.
 However, for more significant injuries and as we age, our bodies may require additional assistance.
 This is where regenerative medicine steps can be effective!
 It employs various treatments to support the growth of new cells or tissues, which can then replace the damaged ones.

 Tissue transplants repair or replace a joint and its surrounding tissue with new cells and tissue to enhance its function.
 This treatment not only benefits the specific area being treated but also helps the body heal faster overall.
 The main purpose of the transplanted tissue is to repair, reconstruct, replace, and support the affected area.
 Additionally, it aids in promoting new growth in joints that have deteriorated over time.
 Many patients experience a reduction in pain levels after just one session of this treatment.